-- This study is a post-marketing commitment in the US. - Study population: pregnant women, vaccinated with GSK sIIVs during pregnancy or within 28 days preceding conception volunteering to take part in the study. - Type of study: self-contained. - Data collection: initial and follow-up data will be collected using questionnaires (Registration form and Outcome form).
-Follow-up of cases is performed within 3 months of the estimated date of delivery (EDD) to ascertain outcome and approximately 6 months and 12 months after the EDD (for all live births) to ascertain the presence of birth defects not diagnosed before.
+- This study is a post-marketing commitment in the US. - Study population: pregnant women, vaccinated with GSK sIIVs during pregnancy or within 28 days preceding conception volunteering to take part in the study. - Type of study: self-contained. - Data collection: Initial and follow-up data will be collected using questionnaires (Initial notification form, Pregnancy outcome form and 6 and 12-month postdelivery follow-up form).
+Initial data can be collected from pregnant subjects, their healthcare providers or both.
+Follow-up of cases is performed within 2 months of the estimated date of delivery (EDD) to ascertain outcome and approximately 6 months and 12 months after the EDD (for all live births for whom the contact details of their HCP will be available) to ascertain the presence of birth defects not diagnosed before.
+Follow-up questionnaires can only be completed by healthcare providers and/or HCP staff.